Steven-Ireland/blog/src/pages/posts/spam-load-testing.md

 If you're on linux, download the latest release binary from [here](https://github.com/Steven-Ireland/spam/releases/) and install wherever it's convenient.

+If you just want to browse the code, it's available here: https://github.com/Steven-Ireland/spam

 Thanks for reading, and good luck spamming your APIs!